-Welcome to the European Chapter of the Vascular Birthmarks
+Welcome to the Europe Chapter of the Vascular Birthmarks Foundation, VBF Europe!

 Alderhey Childrens Hospital Eaton Road

 Beginning in January 2009, Dr Waner will be visiting Liverpool on a regular basis to see patients and perform sugeries, working in conjunction with Mr Liew Consultant plastic surgeon.

 We have a large vascular birtmarks service including a multidisciplinary team and a large vascular service.

 VBF Launches Day of Awareness - We need 25 families

 Thank you for your support of VBF and the VBF International Day of Awareness.

 Many of you have participated every year, since its inception on May 15, 2004.
 Families and individuals have hosted annual bake sales; garage sales; sold stickers, bears and bracelets; celebrated a birthday by hosting a party for VBF; were featured in newspaper and magazine articles and local television news programs – the list goes on…

 There is really no proper way to thank each and every one of you for support, and for raising awareness of vascular birthmarks and the associated syndromes and conditions.
 VBF has one amazing support network.

 As you know, the downturn in the US economy has had an impact on all aspects of life, including charitable giving.
 Donations to VBF are down 40 percent, while the free services VBF provides to patients and families have continued to increase.
 For this reason, your continued support of Day of Awareness is more vital than ever.